 Q. What do advisors look for in a Statement of Competency?

 A. Be sure to look at the competency rubrics.
 While each advisor may have different specifics they would prefer that you address, in general, consider including the following:

-- What you understand the competency to mean — define it and explain why it is important to you as a professional and to the profession as a whole.
+- What you understand the competency to mean — define it and explain why it is important to the profession as a whole.

 - What coursework/work experience prepared you for understanding and being able to perform the competency — how you chose the evidence you are presenting to demonstrate your preparation.

 - How each piece of evidence presented demonstrates your competency and the skills and knowledge you learned.